MOTORCYCLE RIDES IN TENNESSEE

 TIME: 1 hour

 This serene 2-lane road is truly a great motorcycling road in TN, as there are no billboards, homes, or commercial buildings.
-The Foothills Parkway is as pristine as it gets.
+The Foothills Parkway is as pristine as it gets for a Tennessee motorcycle trip.
 The southern section is an easy ride, with slight curves, straightaways and panoramic mountain vistas.
 The northern section gets a bit more technical.
 Be sure to check out some of the beautiful overlooks along this route.

 NATCHEZ TRACE PARKWAY